What is Hashing?: Best Hashing Algorithms

 Conclusion

-It is also used for preventing file tempering by integrating the code signing certificate and storing the generated hash in the file data.
+It is also used to prevent file tempering by integrating the code signing certificate and storing the generated hash in the file data.
 Apart from that, hash algorithms have several other applications.
-They make the life of attackers and hackers difficult and play an important role in securing the digital world.
+They make the lives of attackers and hackers difficult and play an essential role in securing the digital world.

-If you are using outdated algorithms such as MD 5 or SHA-1, make sure to update to the latest and newest version of the hashing algorithm to secure your data.
-That said, keep your data safe with a hashing algorithm and secure software with code signing certificates.
+If you use outdated algorithms such as MD 5 or SHA-1, update to the latest and newest version of the hashing algorithm to secure your data.
+Keep your data safe with a hashing algorithm and secure software with code-signing certificates.